wishstudio/flinux/README.md

 Foreign Linux is a Linux system call translator for the Windows platform.
 It can run *unmodified* Linux binaries on Windows without any drivers or modifications to the system.
 You can think it as [WINE](http://www.winehq.org) but in reverse.

 This project is still in heavy development.
 It's still buggy and not meant for everyday use.
+On the other hand it already runs a lot of [busybox](http://busybox.net) utilities.

 Feature highlights
 ======